halilatilla/react-text-particles/README.md

 ## **📄 License**

-This project is licensed under the MIT License - see the **[LICENSE](https://github.com/halilatilla/react-text-particles/blob/main/LICENSE)** file for details.
+This project is licensed under the MIT License - see the **[LICENSE](https://github.com/halilatilla/react-text-particles/blob/main/LICENSE)** file for details